2025 Algerian Cup final

 The 2025 Algerian Cup final was the 58th final of the Algerian Cup.
-The final will contested between holders CR Belouizdad and local rivals USM Alger.
-It will be the sixth time that the two teams meet in the final, and the first since 2003.
+The final was contested between holders CR Belouizdad and local rivals USM Alger.
+It was the sixth time that the two teams meet in the final, and the first since 2003.
 USM Alger claimed a 2–0 victory over CR Belouizdad in the Algerian Cup final with early goals from Benayad and Khaldi.
-Solid in defense and sharp on the counter, the Red and Black controlled the match from start to finish.
-The win secures their ninth Algerian Cup title and ends a long domestic trophy drought.
+The win secured their ninth Algerian Cup title and ended a long domestic trophy drought.